-Qualification Match - A Match used to earn Ranking Points and TieBreaker Points.
+Qualification Match - A Match used to decide the Teams that qualify for the Alliance Selection and move on to the Elimination Matches.
+Alliances compete to earn Ranking Points and TieBreaker Points.

 Ranking Points/Total Ranking Points - The first basis for ranking Teams.
 For a single Team competing remotely, the Team's final score for a Match is used as their Ranking Points.
 For Teams that compete at a traditional tournament, each Team receives their Alliance's final score for a Match as Ranking Points.
 Total Ranking Points is the sum of the Ranking Points of all non-Surrogate Matches that a Team plays in a tournament.
 Please see section 5.0 for further explanation for how this is used to determine a Team's ranking.